HealthIntersections/fhirserver/install/readme.txt

 -title ["display name"]. the title of the service, for -install, -start, -stop, -remove, and also for -debug.
 Default is FHIR Server (DSTU2)
 -unii [filename].
 Use with -mnount, -remount, to load the unii codes from unii.txt, when installing (get unii.txt from unii distribution)
 -profile [filename].
 Not used at this time
--load [filename].
-Load the database with a set of resources from a zip file.
-Usually this would be spec/examples.zip -sver [string].
+-load [folder].
+Load the database with a set of resources from prebuilt examples.
+The folder must contain a load.ini file -sver [string].
 Use with -snomed-rf1 or -snomed-rf2 to specify the release URL (required) -lver [string].
 Use with -loinc to specify the version of LOINC being imported (required) -password [pword].
 Use with -mount of -remount to specify the password of the administrator account (required)